alysebos/Bean/README.md

 * Bean cursive logo made of yarn with the B being the shape of a bean and also the pad of a paw-print

 ### Feature Ideas
-* Users sare able to share pets.
+* Users are able to share pets.
 More than one person may care for a pet.
 	* "Please enter the email of other caregivers" (find the ID and add to pets owners array)
 * If you remove a pet from your ownership, and you were the only owner the pet will be deleted, needs confirmation alert
 * All fields are editable on checkup edit - even if you initially didn't assign any value to them.